masastack/MASA.Blazor/CONTRIBUTING.md

 ### Choose an appropriate solution

-- **Masa.Blazor.sln**: the solution for all projects.
+- **Masa.Blazor.slnx**: the solution for all projects.
-- **Masa.Blazor.Playground.sln**: the solution for developing the MASA Blazor library with a small project for testing.
+- **Masa.Blazor.Playground.slnx**: the solution for developing the MASA Blazor library with a small project for testing.
-- **Masa.Blazor.Docs.sln**: the solution for developing the docs site.
+- **Masa.Blazor.Docs.slnx**: the solution for developing the docs site.

 ### Project structure